vanesascode/command-line-cheatsheet/README.md

 In Unix-like systems (Linux, macOS, BSD):

 `ls newfile*`

+***

+### 🔷 To print all matching lines (without the filename or the file path) in all files under the current directory that CONTAIN a particular string (e.g. word)

+In Unix-like systems (Linux, macOS, BSD):

+`grep -r -h "word"`

+-r stands for "recursive", which means that grep will search for the pattern in all files and directories within the current directory and its subdirectories.

+-h stands for "no-filename", which means that grep will only print the matching lines without showing the file names.

+***

+### 🔷 To print all matching lines (only the filename) in all files under the current directory that CONTAIN a particular string (e.g. word)

+In windows:

+`findstr /s /i /m "word" *`

+***

+### 🔷 To print all matching lines (with the filename) in all files under the current directory that CONTAIN a particular string (e.g. word) and the line in which it appears.

+In windows:

+`findstr /s /n "word" *`

+- /s is used to search for the pattern in all files and directories within the current directory and its subdirectories.
+- /n is used to display the line numbers along with the matching lines.
+- "word" specifies the pattern or word you want to search for.
+- * specifies that the search should be performed on all files.

+In Unix-like systems (Linux, macOS, BSD):

+`grep -r -n "word" *`

+- -r stands for "recursive", which means that grep will search for the pattern in all files and directories within the current directory and its subdirectories.
+- -n stands for "line number", which means that grep will display the line numbers along with the matching lines.
+- "word" specifies the pattern or word you want to search for.
+- * specifies that the search should be performed on all files.

+***

 ## 🌈REMOVE
 Please note that deleting files is a permanent action, and once a file is deleted, it cannot be easily recovered.
 Exercise caution when using these commands.